 Cost for the e-book is $25.00 USD.
-You will receive 6 chapters in an e-mailed PDF in your e-mail over a period of six days as soon as you pay.
+You will receive 6 chapters in an e-mailed PDF in your e-mail as soon as you pay.

 Shelley Klammer’s Biography

-Shelley Klammer is a registered counsellor, expressive artist and a therapeutic art facilitator.
-Shelley worked in Artworks Studio at George Derby Centre in Burnaby, BC for 9 years.
-She worked with a team of 8 artists and art therapists to maintain a large working art studio that provides projects in painting, textiles, weaving to seniors with varying levels of dementia and physical challenges.
+Shelley Klammer is a registered counsellor and expressive arts educator with the International Expressive Arts Therapy Association.
+Shelley worked in Artworks Studio at George Derby Centre in Burnaby, BC for 9 years collaborating with a team of 8 artists and art therapists, maintaining a large working art studio that provided projects in painting, textiles, weaving to seniors with varying levels of dementia and physical challenges.

-Shelley has developed and presented many therapeutic art programs over the years to various populations.
+Shelley has developed and facilitated many therapeutic art programs over the years to various populations.
 Her intuitive group approach is grounded in the direct experience of engaging many types of people in the art-making process.
-Shelley has developed art programs for incarcerated youth, adults with acquired brain injuries, developmental disabilities, seniors with Alzheimer’s and dementia, strokes and physical disabilities, and with children and the general public.
+Shelley has developed art programs for incarcerated youth, adults with acquired brain injuries, people with developmental disabilities, seniors with Alzheimer’s and dementia, as well as children and the general public.